 Demographile is a long-running sociology and demography OVR curated by Professor Elwood Carlson, devoted to documenting disciplinary knowledge, intellectual history, and scholarly community.
 The repository includes interviews with researchers, interpretive discussions of classic demographic studies, and sustained attention to the lives and works of influential figures such as Charles Nam.

-Monitoring is essential because new content extends the repository’s role as a living record of demography as a subfield.
+Monitoring remains valuable because new content periodically extends the repository’s archival scope, reinforcing its function as a living record of disciplinary knowledge rather than a static historical collection.
 Within the SOC 10, Demographile illustrates how video repositories can function as disciplinary memory, memorializing knowledge production and sustaining continuity across generations of scholars.

 Havens Wright Center for Social Justice